HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 Any peak detection algorithm will have configuration or parameters that are set to control the behavior of the detection process.

-The particular configuration will depend on several factors, including your science case (i.e., the features you're searching for), the nature of the data (is it high signal-to-noise?
-What is the light curve time resolution?), and the level of contamination from false positives (and false negatives) you're willing to tolerate.
+The particular configuration you use will depend on several factors, including:

+- Your science case; i.e., the features you're searching for.
+- The nature of the data; is it high signal-to-noise? what is the light curve time resolution?
+- The level of contamination from false positives (and false negatives) you're willing to tolerate.

-There will also almost inevitably be some 'tuning' where you experiment with different values of the configuration parameters to produce what seems to be the highest quality results.
+You may also have to do some 'tuning' where you experiment with different values of the configuration parameters to produce what seems to be the highest quality results.